MKMaS-GUET/KuDA/README.md

 2. The weights we have previously trained can be downloaded from this [link](https://pan.baidu.com/s/1oQX_T2JX1xfPr96eehjDQg?pwd=ny4v).

 ### **Stage 2: Multimodal Sentiment Analysis**

-The parameters of the two stages need to be modified for different datasets because the data dimensions are different.

 ```shell
 python train.py